Dunkin' Donuts Interview Questions

 Can you tell us about your previous work experience?

-• What they want to hear is how your previous work experience matches the experience required to be a shift leader.
-So if you have experience working in a restaurant, specifically managing tasks such as controlling labor costs, food costs, and cash state that first.
-Also, mention if you have any supervisory experience.
+• They want to hear how your previous work experience matches the experience required to be a shift leader.
+So, if you have experience working in a restaurant, specifically managing tasks such as controlling labor costs, food costs, and cash, state that first, also, mention if you have any supervisory experience.

 Why do you want to be a shift leader?

-• I enjoy coaching others and I am confident that I can lead other crew members.
+• I enjoy coaching others and am confident I can lead other crew members.

-• I like to work under pressure and feel the position of shift leader will challenge me.
+• I like to work under pressure and feel the shift leader position will challenge me.

-• With Dunkin Donuts being such a successful franchise I feel I can learn and grow my career in terms of learning a lot about business and restaurant management.
+• With Dunkin Donuts being such a successful franchise, I feel I can learn and grow my career by learning a lot about business and restaurant management.

 Why should Dunkin hire you as their shift leader?